bitsofcotton/randtools/README.md

 This is because binary operator theirselves aren't slip on the variable to variable, also if we gather them as the method with better manner on some of the barrier can exclude such \> 2^2^X phenomenon on the occasion.

 Either, without such binary tree, we cannot decompose some of the problem in the safe way.
-This is because triplet tree can have 4 variables on invariant, such of them causes invariant counting glitch, so we have slipped occasions on some of the existances in such way.
+This is because triplet tree can have 4 variables on invariant, such of them causes invariant counting glitch, so we have slipped occasions on some of the existences in such way.

 # General Tips BI (Retry on General Tips R)
 So we retry general tips R with the information we have now.